← Blog

 When a Swedish school notices that a student is at risk of not reaching the knowledge requirements, the first thing the law expects is not a meeting or a diagnosis.
 It is extra anpassningar: practical adjustments a teacher can make inside the ordinary teaching, right away.

 Skolverket defines them as “en mindre ingripande stödinsats, som normalt är möjlig att genomföra för lärare och övrig skolpersonal inom ramen för den ordinarie undervisningen” (a less intrusive support measure that a teacher and other school staff can normally carry out within the ordinary teaching).
 Crucially, they need no formal decision and no åtgärdsprogram, and a student should “skyndsamt ges stöd i form av extra anpassningar” (be given support in the form of extra anpassningar promptly) as soon as there is reason to fear they will not meet the minimum requirements.
 This is one tier below särskilt stöd, which is more far-reaching and does require a formal decision.
+When särskilt stöd is decided, the school chooses the form it takes, which is why a family cannot simply demand a specific measure such as an elevassistent, only that the need is met.

 The nine examples Skolverket gives